Gill Raw in conversation with Elizabeth Hyde: Why Psychological Safety matters for legal & compliance teams

 Gill: Some people say psychological safety is just the latest corporate buzzword.
 Is it really that important, or is it a fad?

-Elizabeth: I understand the scepticism, Gill – organisations are exposed to a steady stream of ‘new ideas’.
+Elizabeth: I understand the scepticism, Gill - organisations are exposed to a steady stream of ‘new ideas’.
 But psychological safety isn’t new.
-It’s one of the most well-researched predictors of organisational performance and risk resilience.
-For those who are new to the concept, psychological safety is about creating an environment where people feel safe to speak up with ideas, questions, concerns, or admit mistakes without fear of blame or negative consequences (Edmondson, A, Harvard Business School).
+Decades of research confirm that it is a predictor of organisational performance and risk resilience.
+For those new to the concept, psychological safety is not to be confused with well-being or mental health initiatives.
+Instead, psychological safety is about creating an environment where people feel safe to speak up with ideas, questions, concerns, or admit mistakes without fear of blame or negative consequences (Edmondson, A, Harvard Business School).

-Across multiple industries, including highly regulated environments, we’re seeing the same pattern: when employees experience high levels of psychological safety with their line manager, they are more likely to speak up to report an incident or raise a concern.
-In my own academic research, reporting rates across two FTSE 250 companies rose from 74% to 85% in teams which had higher levels of psychological safety.
+Across multiple industries, including highly regulated environments, we see the same pattern: when employees experience high levels of psychological safety, they are more likely to speak up to report an incident or raise a concern.
+For example, in my research across two FTSE 250 companies, teams with higher levels of psychological safety reported a greater share of the health and safety incidents they experienced, with reporting rates rising from 74% to 85%.
 In global organisations, even a small uplift in reporting can uncover hundreds of previously hidden early-warning signals.

 Gill: Why is psychological safety such a critical issue for in-house legal and compliance teams?

-Elizabeth: When employees feel safe to speak up about issues such as health and safety incidents or near misses, harassment concerns, data security vulnerabilities, suspected bribery and corruption, supply chain issues, product safety, or wellbeing, organisations have visibility and can respond and remediate.
+When employees feel safe to speak up about issues such as health and safety issues, harassment concerns, data security vulnerabilities, suspected bribery and corruption, supply chain issues, product safety, or wellbeing, legal and compliance teams have visibility and can respond and remediate.
 This reduces risk day to day, helps to avert incidents and protects the organisation’s reputation.

 Gill: How does psychological safety within the legal/compliance team impact performance?

-Elizabeth: Psychological safety not only safeguards the organisation but also creates the conditions for creativity, collaboration and high performance - driving sustained growth.
-For knowledge work to thrive, people must feel safe to share what they know.
-That includes concerns, questions, mistakes and even early-stage ideas.
+Elizabeth: Psychological safety not only safeguards the organisation but also creates the conditions for creativity, collaboration and high performance.

-When employees feel secure in ‘speaking up’ and empowered to contribute, organisations see greater innovation and stronger decision making – key drivers of competitive advantage.
+When employees feel secure in ‘speaking up’, then they are more likely to share knowledge, lessons learned (including failures) and early-stage ideas.
+In turn, teams will see greater innovation and stronger decision-making – key drivers of competitive advantage.

-A well-known example comes from Google’s 5-year study into team effectiveness.
-Their conclusion was clear: “Psychological safety is by far and away the most important of the five dynamics we found – it’s the underpinning of the other four.”
-(Julia Rozovsky, Google)
+Google’s 5-year study into what differentiated high performing teams from other teams at Google, concluded: “Psychological safety is by far and away the most important of the five dynamics we found – it’s the underpinning of the other four.”
+(Julia Rozovsky, Google).
+The other four were: dependability, structure and clarity, meaning of work and impact of work.

 Gill: What practical steps can leaders take to embed psychological safety and integrity?

-Elizabeth: there are many ways to build psychological safety.
-Here are five practical steps that can make a measurable difference:
+Elizabeth: There are many ways to build psychological safety.
+Here are some examples:

-2. Model vulnerability.
-Leaders and line managers should lead by example.
-Admit mistakes, ask for feedback, and show curiosity.
+- Model openness.
+Leaders and line managers should lead by example: admit mistakes, ask for feedback, and show curiosity.
 When leaders demonstrate openness, others will follow

-3. Shift from blame to learning.
+- Create a listening culture and shift from blame to learning.
 Psychological safety can take months/years to build but minutes to destroy.
-Treat errors as opportunities to improve, not reasons for punishment – one harsh response can silence a team.
+It is critical to respond productively when someone does speak up.
+Treat errors as opportunities to improve, not reasons for punishment.
+Also, be aware that if someone raises a concern and no one listens, then over time, people will stop speaking up.

-4. Create safe spaces for feedback.
+- Create safe channels for feedback.
 Use surveys (anonymous if necessary), one to one check ins, peer feedback sessions and retrospectives.
-Make feedback constructive.
+Build skills and confidence in your team around how to: give and receive feedback; manage difficult conversations; and maintain resilience under pressure.

-5. Recognise and reward constructive feedback.
-Publicly thank people for raising concerns or sharing ideas.
+- Recognise contributions.
+Thank people for raising concerns or sharing ideas.
 Recognition reinforces that speaking up is encouraged.

 Gill: What are the risks if psychological safety is missing?